 Stress causes your body to release cortisol, and extended high levels of this hormone will increase blood pressure, as well as contributing to weight gain.
 So try to avoid high stress situations as far as possible.

-However some stress is inevitable in today's world, but there are some good ways to relieve it.
+Some stress, however, is inevitable in today's world, but there are a number of good ways to relieve it.
 These include listening to relaxing music, deep breathing, yoga and meditation.

 4. Eat The Right Diet

-And although salt is not a major issue for most people, some people are salt sensitive, and if this is the case it can make a big difference.
+Salt, however, is not a major issue for most people, but some people are salt sensitive, and if this is the case it can make a big difference.
 So try cutting back on salt to see if your blood pressure comes down.
 If it does you could be salt sensitive.